Mercedes-Benz Force Charge 0% Hybrid Battery

 Although your dashboard lights are on and your trunk battery is fully charged, the hybrid battery can still be discharged, preventing the engine from starting.

-You can charge the high voltage (HV) battery using a 12-volt 50 A battery charger.
+You can charge the high voltage (HV) battery using a 12-volt 50 A charger.
 An 80A or 100A 12-volt battery charger would charge the HV battery faster.
 The high-voltage battery can be charged through the 12-volt system through the DC/DC converter.

 Requirements